aziz00legend/Forum-Force/README.md

 # Forum Force — Corporate Forum Management Application

 ## Description
-Forum Force is a comprehensive web application designed to streamline the management of corporate forums.
+Forum Force is a comprehensive web application designed to streamline the management of Career Fair.
 It provides an easy-to-use platform for managing organizing committees, participating companies, event logistics, and finances.
-The application features interactive data visualizations, role-based access control, and a modular system that meets the complex needs of large-scale corporate events.
+The application features interactive data visualizations, role-based access control, and a modular system that meets the complex needs of large-scale Career Fair.

 ## Features
 - **Organizing Committee Management:**